Danielle Bregoli Net Worth: ‘Cash Me Outside’ Will Soon Move Beyond $1M Worth

 “Danielle is reportedly getting paid over $40k to make an appearance at the Rolling Loud Music Festival in May, according to TMZ.
 That’s just for one appearance!
 The owner of the company throwing the festival also told the site he will be throwing Danielle’s 14th birthday party in March and she’ll get a cut of the ticket sales for that too.
 Apparently, Danielle’s representation says for an appearance in the U.S. she wants around $30k and you’ll have to fork up $40k for her to go overseas for an appearance.”

 While it may seem almost impossible that Danielle Bregoli can turn her Dr. Phil show appearance into a net worth of more than $1 million, there are actually other examples of viral stars making a fortune off their sudden fame.
 One of the most successful examples may be the “Grumpy Cat,” the permanently unhappy cat who burst to fame in 2011.
-This led to a slew of Grumpy Cat appearances and merchandise, generating what The Huffington Post reported to be $100 million in revenue for the cat’s owners.
+This led to a slew of Grumpy Cat appearances and merchandise, generating what the Huffington Post reported to be $100 million in revenue for the cat’s owners.

 They don't like to see u winninnnnnn ????@ownthelight ⬅️go read his caption